rcazzara/seldovia/_people/Giles Family.md

-**The many GILES family members in Seldovia originate here from two brothers, Fleming James Giles and [Larry George Giles]{.smallcaps}, who were born to George M. Giles and Agnes Ramsey.
+**The many GILES family members in Seldovia originate here from two brothers, Fleming James Giles and [Larry George
+Giles, who were born to George M. Giles and Agnes Ramsey.
 George and Agnes were both born in Washington, but married in British Columbia, Canada, and their children were born in Washington, Montana and Canada.**

 # Fleming James Giles

-# May 12, 1910, Washington -- February 8, 1971, Alaska
+## May 12, 1910, Washington -- February 8, 1971, Alaska

 # Helen Laisure Giles

-# October 21, 1908, Washington-- January 10, 1994, Alaska
+## October 21, 1908, Washington-- January 10, 1994, Alaska

 **Fleming Giles married Helen Winnifred Laizure, born Ocober 21, 1908, died January 10, 1994.
 They had three children, Gordon, Peggy